hashicorp/vault/website/source/docs/internals/plugins.html.md

 ---

 # Plugin System
-Certain Vault backends utilize plugins to extend their functionality outside of what is available in the core Vault code.
-Often times these backends will provide both builtin plugins and a mechanism for executing external plugins.
+All Vault auth and secret backends are considered plugins.
+This simple concept allows both built-in and external plugins to be treated like Legos.
+Any plugin can exist at multiple different locations.
+Different versions of a plugin may be at each one, with each version differing from Vault's version.

+## Built-In Plugins
-Builtin plugins are shipped with Vault, often for commonly used implementations, and require no additional operator intervention to run.
-Builtin plugins are just like any other backend code inside Vault.
-External plugins, on the other hand, are not shipped with the Vault binary and must be registered to Vault by a privileged Vault user.
-This section of the documentation will describe the architecture and security of external plugins.
+Built-in plugins are shipped with Vault, often for commonly used implementations, and require no additional operator intervention to run.
+Built-in plugins are just like any other backend code inside Vault.

+To use a different or edited version of a built-in plugin, you would first edit the plugin's code or navigate to the Vault version holding the version of the plugin you desire.
+Then, you'd `$ cd` into the `cmd/:plugin-name` directory contained alongside that plugin's code.
+For instance, for AppRole, you would:
+`$ cd vault/builtin/credential/approle/cmd/approle`.
+Once in that directory, you would run `$ go build` to obtain a new binary for the AppRole plugin.
+Then you would add it to the plugin catalog as per normal, and enable it.

 # Plugin Architecture
 Vault's plugins are completely separate, standalone applications that Vault